ultimateboy/attachment_links/README.txt

-D7 port of attachment_links.module
+Drupal 7 port of attachment_links.module

-THIS MODULE IS BROKEN RIGHT NOW!

 Written and maintained by:
 Four Kitchens